 The thing is, you can turn almost anything into a business these days.
 I read about a company that sends a potato to people on your behalf with a message or a photo printed on it.
 I had to Google if this was really a thing, and it is.

 But, what if you think you are not gifted in anything in particular?
 I had this problem, so I asked my friends and family what they thought I was good at.
 Funnily enough, they all had similar answers.
-They said I was good at brainstorming business ideas, writing, and encouraging people.
+They said I was good at brainstorming business ideas, writing, researching, using my journal, and encouraging people.
 I hadn’t thought I was particularly good at those things, even though I loved doing them.
 But hearing it from other people gave me a big confidence boost, and it made me think that other people might think I was good at these things, too.

 Try brainstorming a big list of things you think you are good at, and then ask others around you what they think your gifts or skills are.
 Don’t forget, even if you think you aren’t good enough at something to earn a living from it, you can always work at getting great at it, just like I am striving to do.